euhfs/flutter_template/README.md

     flutter build windows --release
     ```

-    For windows it is a bit more complicated, for publishing on the microsoft store check the official flutter documentation.
+    For Windows it is a bit more complicated, for publishing on the microsoft store check the official flutter documentation.

     For publishing everywhere else, Inno Setup is recommended.